jgroh/aquilegia-hybrids/README.md

 - `herbarium/`: directory containing data and R script files for analysis

-- `figures/`: final figures used in submission.
-These can all be regenerated using scripts and data contained here.

 - `submission-materials/`: These are temporarily stored here until publication.
+    - `jpeg-figures/`: final figures of submission.
+These can all be reproduced using data and analyses contained here.
+    - `AoBP-supplementary.pdf` contains results of several analyses mentioned in the paper.
+    - Check out the cool camera trap recording of a rufous hummingbird feeding at *Aquilegia* flowers!